 And for more sights, sounds and stories about this adventure – including the ridiculous drama I faced the next day driving back to Montréal – please check out the video I published on YouTube.

-For those who are interested, you can see the full route I took at Strava.
+For those who are interested, you can see the full route I took at Strava or download the GPX.

 The Strava route.